A Clinical Trial on Trial: The Results of PALLAS

 - Flaker GC, Blackshear JL, McBride R, Kronmal RA, Halperin JL, Hart RG.
 Antiarrhythmic Drug Therapy and Cardiac Mortality in Atrial Fibrillation.
 J Am Coll Cardiolol 1992; 20:527-32.

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Implantable Devices, EP Basic Science, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Acute Heart Failure

 Keywords: Adrenergic Antagonists, Asthenia, Atrial Fibrillation, Coronary Artery Disease, Diarrhea, Digoxin, Dyspnea, Heart Failure, Liver Failure, Myocardial Infarction, P-Glycoprotein, Sick Sinus Syndrome, Stroke, United States